lvanschilfgaarde/lordcephei.github.io/pages/fpintrotut.md

     $ grep 'DQ' out.lmfsc
     $ grep 'ehk=-' out.lmfsc

-You can also check how the bandgap changes as iterations proceed to self-consistency by grepping out.lmfsc for 'gap'.
+You can also check how the bandgap changes as iterations proceed to self-consistency by grepping _out.lmfsc_{: style="color: green"} for 'gap'.

 And that's it!
 You now have a self-consistent density and have calculated some basic properties such as the band gap and total energy.
 Other tutorials to look at are those to generate energy band structures, and density-of-states, or calculate a mechanical property such as the optical mode frequency.